hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 ``HYPRE_ClearAllErrors()``, which will essentially ignore all previous hypre errors.
 To only clear a specific error code, the user can call ``HYPRE_ClearError(HYPRE_ERROR_CODE)``.
-Finally, if hypre was configured with ``--with-print-errors``, additional error information will be printed to the standard error during execution.
+Finally, if hypre was configured with ``--with-print-errors`` or ``-DHYPRE_WITH_PRINT_ERRORS=ON``, additional error information will be printed to the standard error during execution.

 Bug Reporting and General Support
 ==============================================================================

-Simply create an issue at `https://github.com/hypre-space/hypre/issues`_ to report bugs, request features, or ask general usage questions.

-Users should include as much relevant information as possible in their issue report, including at a minimum, the hypre version number being used.
-For compile and runtime problems, please also include the machine type, operating system, MPI implementation, compiler, and any error messages produced.
+For bug reports, feature requests, and general usage questions, please create an issue on `GitHub issues <https://github.com/hypre-space/hypre/issues>`_.
+You can also browse existing issues to see if your question has already been addressed.
+To help us address your issue effectively, please include:

+**Required Information:**

+- hypre version number
+- Description of the problem or feature request
+- Minimal example demonstrating the issue (if applicable)

+**For Build Issues:**

+- Build system used (CMake or autotools)
+- Build configuration options
+- Complete build output showing the error
+- Operating system and version
+- Compiler and version
+- MPI implementation and version

+**For Runtime Issues:**

+- Command line arguments used
+- Problem size and configuration
+- Number of processes/threads
+- Complete error messages or stack traces
+- Information about the computing environment:

+  * GPU type and driver version (for GPU builds)
+  * Relevant environment variables
+  * System architecture (CPU type, memory)

+**For Performance Issues:**

+- Performance measurements or profiling data
+- Comparison with previous versions (if applicable)
+- Problem size and scaling information
+- Hardware configuration details

 .. _LSI_install: